Form 5500 FAQs

 What is the difference between a large plan and small plan filer?

 Since the fee for such an audit is typically in the high four-figure to low five-figure range, plan sponsors are generally eager to postpone that expense for as long as possible.
-In addition to the fees, the plan sponsor can expect to spend additional time working with the auditor; however, working experienced service providers, e.g. recordkeeper, TPA, etc., can greatly reduce the additional budgeted time.
+In addition to the fees, the plan sponsor can expect to spend additional time working with the auditor; however, working with experienced service providers, e.g. recordkeeper, TPA, etc., can greatly reduce the additional budgeted time.

 Our outside bookkeeper used to work in a CPA firm.
 Can we hire him/her to perform the audit and save a few bucks?

 The Department of Labor has very strict requirements for how the annual audit is to be conducted and what it must report.
-As a result, working with someone who is not well-versed not just with audits in general but specifically with employee benefit plan audits can amount to playing with fire.
+As a result, working with someone who is not well-versed, not just with audits in general but specifically with employee benefit plan audits, can amount to playing with fire.
 The reason is that the DOL will completely reject a Form 5500 that includes a deficient audit and fine the plan sponsor for being delinquent.
 It sounds like a harsh penalty, but it is consistent with the general rule that plan sponsors are ultimately responsible for the compliance of their plans.

 A 2014 report by the DOL’s Employee Benefit Security Administration found that 39% of plan audit reports contained major deficiencies.
 That report and the American Institute of CPAs Employee Benefit Plan Audit Quality Center provide useful tools to help plan sponsors hire auditors that are well-qualified and experienced.